roeierez/infinite-list/README.md

 #### Function pageFetcher(fromIndex, callback)
 This method will be invoked when the list is scrolled to the end and 'hasMore' value is true.
 The list will render "Loading...' component and wait for the call back to return.
-The user should feed the callback with two paramters:
+The user should feed the callback with two parameters:
 * pageItemsCount - the number of items loaded in this page
 * hasMore - Are there more items to be loaded or this is the last page of the list.